 Joining Ohio State’s program will assist him in attaining his goals because it is also home to the Ohio RTC.
 Ohio RTC is short for the Ohio regional training center which provides training to world class wrestlers that aspire to win Olympic medals and World titles.
 Current Ohio RTC athletes include; J’Den Cox, Nathan Tomasello, Luke Pletcher, Myles Martin, and Kollin Moore.
 Ohio State Greats J Jaggers, Bo Jordan, and Logan Stieber are on the coaching staff.

 Echemendia has kept himself busy while waiting to be accepted into Ohio State.
 He has been traveling to different Regional Training Center’s to learn from many different coaches along with practicing with OSU coach Tom Ryan himself.
-He has also been spotted at Planet Fitness putting in some extra work to ensure his body is in peak form.
+He has also been spotted at Planet Fitness putting in some extra work to ensure his body is in peak form and get a boost testosterone levels.

 Echemendia will be joining a very talented room when he joins Ohio State in May.